ANelson44/password-generator/README.md

 ## Credits

-User jmory on codeforum.com assisted with the parts of the JavaScript code.
+User jmory on codeforum.com assisted with parts of the JavaScript code.

 ## License
 No License